Skip to main content

 Recording Primary Blood Pressure Values

-Document hemodynamic status.
-Enter Systolic value in first BP field and Diastolic value in second BP field.
+Enter systolic value in the first BP field and diastolic value in the second BP field.

 Documenting Blood Pressure Clinical Context